-Additionally, cats that were weaned too early in life sometimes start to nurse on fuzzy items like wool or stuffed animals.
+Additionally, cats who were weaned too early in life sometimes start to nurse on fuzzy items like wool or stuffed animals.
 Sucking or nursing might not lead to full-blown eating of materials like plastic, but it is a precursor.

 What Are The Causes?

 Pica is still a bit of a mystery to most veterinarians, and it doesn’t exactly have one specific cause.

 - Deficiencies in the diet can cause cats to start eating strange things.
 Cats might start to eat their own kitty litter if they are anemic.
 Inadequate amounts of fat or fiber in the diet may also lead to cats seeking nutrients from unusual sources.
-Some cats might nibble grass, and that’s a fairly normal behavior, but cats who start eating too much plant matter or chew on houseplants may also be trying to compensate for a lack of nutrients in their diet.
+Some cats might nibble grass, and that’s a fairly normal behavior, but cats who start eating too much plant matter or chewing on houseplants may also be trying to compensate for a lack of nutrients in their diet.

 - Anxiety or boredom can also cause a cat to eat nonfood items.
 It can be an attention-seeking behavior, especially if your cat notices that you are reacting strongly to it.
 Chewing and eating may also be a comforting thing to do that reduces stress.
 If a cat is bored and not getting enough mental or physical stimulation, they may just chew on stuff because it’s something to do.